 Understanding the MRI

-The 3D images that are produced by MRI are detailed, so they not only help identify injuries and issues but can also be used to help determine their severity.
-Common injuries that can assessed by an MRI include injuries and pain to the back, neck, foot, ankle, knee, hip, shoulder, elbow, hand and wrist.
+The 2D or 3D images that are produced by MRI are detailed, so they not only help identify injuries and issues but can also be used to help determine their severity.
+Common problems that can be assessed by our MRI include injuries and pain of the lower back, neck, foot, ankle, knee, hip, shoulder, elbow, hand and wrist.

 Improved assessment of injuries and illnesses

 The standard MRI has a limitation, however.
-It can only generate these 3D images with the patient lying down.
-The Standing MRI has the ability to place the patient in a variety of positions, which means we can assess what happens when the patient has to bear their own weight.
-This provides many benefits:
+It can only generate these 2D or 3D images with the patient lying down.
+For a range of health problems, our MRI scanner has the ability to place the patient in a variety of positions — which means we can assess what happens when the patient has to bear their own weight.
+This provides many potential benefits:

 - We may be able to scan patients in the specific position in which they feel pain.